SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Introduction

 The goal of this work is to increase both model robustness and performance without relying on any noise simulations from the target hardware.
 By doing so, we do not compromise the applicability of our approach, neither by reducing the original DNN performance nor by tailoring it to a specific hardware design.
 To achieve this, we propose to apply sharpness-aware minimization methods during training to promote accurate DNN inference after deployment on noisy, yet energy-efficient, hardware.

 The benefit of converging to a smoother loss landscape has been primarily tied to improving generalization performance~\cite{hochreiter1994simplifying,keskar2016large,DR17,neyshabur2017exploring,chaudhari2017entropysgd,DBLP:conf/uai/IzmailovPGVW18}.
 With this goal in mind, Foret \etal \cite{foret2021sharpnessaware} recently proposed sharpness-aware minimization (SAM) by minimizing both the loss value and loss sharpness within a maximization region around each parameter during training.
 By showing a high correlation between loss sharpness and test performance, SAM has ignited several follow-up works since its proposal.
-Particularly, adaptive sharpness-aware minimization (ASAM)~\cite{kwon2021asam}, which reformulated sharpness to be invariant to weight scaling and to enable convergence over larger neighborhood regions.
+Particularly, adaptive SAM (ASAM)~\cite{kwon2021asam} reformulated sharpness to be invariant to weight scaling by conditioning the neighborhood region of each weight based on its magnitude.

+In this work, we propose to perform sharpness-aware minimization scaled by outlier normalization (SAMSON) to increase not only the performance but also the robustness of DNNs.
+SAMSON reformulates adaptive sharpness to consider not only the weight magnitude but also the range of the weight distribution.
+By promoting adaptivity based on the outlier weights, we achieve better generalization performance on multiple DNN architectures (ResNet-18, ResNet-32, ResNet-50, VGG-13, MobileNetV2, and DenseNet-40), datasets (CIFAR-10, CIFAR-100, and ImageNet), and learning regimes (training from scratch and finetuning).

-In this work, we empirically show that sharpness-aware training directly contributes to a more accurate inference on noisy hardware, increasing both model robustness and performance due to convergence to flatter minima.
-Our in-depth studies also show a high correlation between loss sharpness and model robustness.
-Moreover, we show that sharpness-aware training may be used in combination with existing robustness methods to improve their DNN performance and robustness trade-off.
-This is showcased by our extensive experiments on several DNN architectures (ResNet-18, ResNet-32, VGG-13, and MobileNetV2), optimizers (SGD and Adam), datasets (CIFAR-10, CIFAR-100, and ImageNet), and learning regimes (training from scratch and finetuning).
-Finally, on top of a generic noise model, we test the different approaches on accurate noise simulations from real hardware, showing the benefits of sharpness-aware training in practical settings.
+Additionally, we show that SAMSON's sharpness measure has a high correlation with model robustness.
+In other words, SAMSON's objective may be used during training in combination with existing robustness techniques to increase DNN robustness at inference time.
+This is observed on a generic noise model as well as on accurate noise simulations from real hardware.
+The presented improvements in terms of test accuracy in both noiseless and noisy regimes showcase the extensive practicality of our approach.